codeadoodle/codeadoodle.github.io/_posts/2015-08-06-getting-started-with-ubuntu-using-vagrant-vvv-on-windows.md

 ---
+layout: post
 published: true
+title: Getting started with Ubuntu using vagrant VVV on Windows
+date: "2015-08-07 10:30:00"
+categories:
+  - tutorials
 ---

-## Getting started with Ubuntu using vagrant VVV on Windows

 [Vagrant](https://www.vagrantup.com/) is a tool for building lightweight, reproducible, and portable development environment using configuration and provisioning script such as  [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV).
 Although it is focused PHP and WordPress development, VVV also automatically provision major packages such as nginx, nodejs, and git.